JonasManley/Reading-Task-REST/README.md

 Layered system style allows an architecture to be composed of hierarchical layers by constraining component behavior such that each component cannot "see" beyond the immediate layer with which they are interacting.
 By restricting knowledge of the system to a single layer, we place a bound on the overall system complexity and promote substrate independence.

 * Unlike SOAP, REST is not constrained to return data in XML, but instead can return XML, JSON, YAML or any other format depending on what the client requests.

+**2. Why is the dissertation considered so important for the software-architectural world?**
+I has become very simple and light weight and fast with the introduction of the REST webservice!

 **3. Which is the most valuable outcome you personally get from it?**
 * They are easy to use & create and works very well in applications that handles different data and data requests.